 Users with the following Primary Security Roles will have full access to the Fixed Assets module and all of its functions:

-Users with the security role of 'Accounting Manager' will have full access to Fixed Assets and all of its functions.
-Users with the 'Accounting Clerk' role will have access to the majority of functions within the Fixed Assets Module, but will not be able to post Depreciation
+Users with the following Primary Security Role will have access to the majority of functions within the Fixed Assets module but will not be able to post Depreciation:

-- Note: Users will need access to each Location that will be used for Asset management.
-An Asset Manager will not be able to assign an Asset to a Location that He or She does not have access to.
-Click here for more information on User Security Roles and Location Access
+Note: Users will need access to each Location that will be used for Asset management.
+An Asset Manager will not be able to assign an Asset to a Location that they do not have access to.
+Click here for more information on User Security Roles and Location Access.

 The Fixed Asset Module is accessible in three separate places in Restaurant365: